In British English some nouns end in -ice and the corresponding verbs in -ise:

 There are two challenges facing you as a non-native English writer.
 One is knowing which English to use.
 Usually your choice would be between British and American English.
 The other challenge is avoiding too great an influence from your own language.
 We will deal with those challenges later on in this blog.

 Even if you feel that your English is good, your text can always be improved.
 You have worked on your manuscript for a long time and know what you want to say, but it is difficult to see mistakes in your own text.
 Your brain knows what you want to convey and that competes with what you see when you read your text.
 An objective reader will have a fresh perspective, and a professional copyeditor knows what to look for.

 In an academic setting, accuracy is a must.
 In research, attention to detail is taken for granted.
 A flawed manuscript will not be published.
-A survey showed how easy or difficult it was to get a paper written in English accepted for publication in a scientific journal.
-Four out of ten writers with English as their mother tongue had their papers accepted.
-The acceptance rate for non-native writers was only fifty per cent.
+Not surprisingly, it is easier for writers with English as their mother tongue to have their papers accepted; the acceptance rate for non-native writers is much lower.

 In business, correct English is just as crucial – language errors in advertising, in manuals, in customer correspondence or on a website will be noticed and will affect the company’s reputation negatively.
 That is why you need a copyeditor!

 No matter how long or short your text is, I will help you refine it.
 Whether it is a doctoral thesis, a research paper for a journal, a manual, a cover letter or your website, your English will benefit from copyediting.
+You can read here about how I work.
 The whole process will be done in close collaboration between you, the writer, and me, the copyeditor.